gvwilson/thirdbit/src/fiction/makers-return/index.md

 "The Operators want to dig through Special Leaf's stuff," the mayor explained in the silence that followed.
-She jerked a thumb at the letter that Mama and Papa Roo were holding.
+She jerked a thumb at the letter in Mama and Papa Roo's hands.
 "It's all legal and what-not."

 "That is sensible,"
 Dockety buzzed.
 "Would you like our assistance?"

-"That won't be necessary," Nash rumbled.
+"That won't be necessary," Special Blazes said smoothly.

-Special Blazes raised a hand.
-"Actually, a bit of help would be welcome.
-I trust you'll join us as well, Miz Roo?"
+Though I trust you'll join us, Miz Roo?
+Seeing as how you're now the owner?"

-Sindy met his gaze.
+Sindy forced herself to meet his gaze.
 "Of course."

 The cylinder in her pocket pinged softly.